11% off all orders w/ code

 Digital Textile Printing

-Digital textile printing, also known as direct-to-garment printing (DTG), uses inkjet technology to print directly onto textiles and garments.
+Digital textile printing, also known as direct-to-garment printing, uses inkjet technology to print directly onto textiles and garments.
 This method allows for the creation of intricate and detailed designs without the need for screens or rollers.
 Digital textile printing is ideal for small runs and custom designs, providing a high degree of flexibility and precision.
+It’s a method widely used by direct to garment printing companies because of its efficiency and ability to produce vibrant, high-quality prints on demand.
+This same flexibility is also driving custom panties trends, where personalization and playful designs are reshaping intimate apparel.

 Key Points: